tias/android-busybox-ndk/README.md

 -------------------------------------------------
 These errors indicate that the library is missing from androids libc implementation

-* sys/sem.h  **has patch**
+sys/sem.h  **has patch**
 * CONFIG\_IPCS  --  util-linux/ipcs.c:32:21: error: sys/sem.h: No such file or directory
 * CONFIG\_LOGREAD  --  sysklogd/logread.c:20:21: error: sys/sem.h: No such file or directory
 * CONFIG\_SYSLOGD  --  sysklogd/syslogd.c:68:21: error: sys/sem.h: No such file or directory

-* sys/kd.h
+sys/kd.h
 * CONFIG\_CONSPY  --  miscutils/conspy.c:45:20: error: sys/kd.h: No such file or directory
 * CONFIG\_LOADFONT, CONFIG\_SETFONT  --  console-tools/loadfont.c:33:20: error: sys/kd.h: No such file or directory

-* others
+others
 * CONFIG\_EJECT  --  miscutils/eject.c:30:21: error: scsi/sg.h: No such file or directory
 * CONFIG\_FEATURE\_HAVE\_RPC, CONFIG\_FEATURE\_INETD\_RPC  --  networking/inetd.c:176:22: error: rpc/rpc.h: No such file or directory
 * CONFIG\_FEATURE\_IFCONFIG\_SLIP  --  networking/ifconfig.c:59:26: error: net/if\_slip.h: No such file or directory
 * CONFIG\_FEATURE\_SHADOWPASSWDS, CONFIG\_USE\_BB\_SHADOW  --  include/libbb.h:61:22: error: shadow.h: No such file or directory
 * CONFIG\_HUSH  --  **has patch**  --  shell/hush.c:89:18: error: glob.h: No such file or directory
- * CONFIG\_I2C*  --  miscutils/i2c\_tools.c:65:27: fatal error: linux/i2c-dev.h: No such file or directory
+* CONFIG\_I2C*  --  miscutils/i2c\_tools.c:65:27: error: linux/i2c-dev.h: No such file or directory
  * disables CONFIG\_I2CGET, CONFIG\_I2CSET, CONFIG\_I2CDUMP, CONFIG\_I2CDETECT
 * CONFIG\_IFENSLAVE  --  networking/ifenslave.c:132:30: error: linux/if\_bonding.h: No such file or directory
 * CONFIG\_IFPLUGD  --  networking/ifplugd.c:38:23: error: linux/mii.h: No such file or directory
 * CONFIG\_IPCRM  --  **has patch**  --  util-linux/ipcrm.c:25:21: error: sys/shm.h: No such file or directory
 * CONFIG\_MT  --  miscutils/mt.c:19:22: error: sys/mtio.h: No such file or directory
 * CONFIG\_NTPD  --  networking/ntpd.c:49:23: error: sys/timex.h: No such file or directory
- * CONFIG\_RFKILL  --  miscutils/rfkill.c:40:26: fatal error: linux/rfkill.h: No such file or directory
+* CONFIG\_RFKILL  --  miscutils/rfkill.c:40:26: error: linux/rfkill.h: No such file or directory
 * CONFIG\_SETARCH  --  util-linux/setarch.c:23:29: error: sys/personality.h: No such file or directory
- * CONFIG\_TELNET  --  networking/telnet.c:39:25: fatal error: arpa/telnet.h: No such file or directory
+* CONFIG\_TELNET  --  networking/telnet.c:39:25: error: arpa/telnet.h: No such file or directory
- * CONFIG\_TELNETD  --  networking/telnetd.c:53:25: fatal error: arpa/telnet.h: No such file or directory
+* CONFIG\_TELNETD  --  networking/telnetd.c:53:25: error: arpa/telnet.h: No such file or directory
 * CONFIG\_WATCHDOG  --  **has patch**  --  miscutils/watchdog.c:24:28: error: linux/watchdog.h: No such file or directory
 * CONFIG\_UBI*  --  **has patch**  --  miscutils/ubi\_tools.c:67:26: error: mtd/ubi-user.h: No such file or directory
  * disables CONFIG\_UBIATTACH, CONFIG\_UBIDETACH, CONFIG\_UBIMKVOL, CONFIG\_UBIRMVOL, CONFIG\_UBIRSVOL, CONFIG\_UBIUPDATEVOL

 Config options that give a linking error
 ----------------------------------------